Scholars on Site

 - Final Product(s) and Dissemination: Describe the expected short- and long-term outcomes of the project, including the value to both your own scholarship and the community partner's priorities, the likely vehicles for dissemination, and anticipated audiences.

-d.
-Letter from KU faculty members' department chairs describing how the department evaluates collaborative and public scholarship in tenure and promotion decisions.
+c.
+Letter from lead KU faculty members' department chair describing how the department evaluates collaborative and public scholarship in tenure and promotion decisions.
 If there is more than one letter, the letters should be uploaded as one document.

 Budget Notes: The Portal's Budget and Justification form will require that you provide specific details of the planned expenditures and justifications for how the requested funding will be used to advance the project.
 The budget categories are as follows:

-1. Summer Salary and Wages and Course Buy-Out Fees: Salary can be paid only to KU faculty and only during the summer.
-The amount of summer salary requested is not to exceed the equivalent of two months of academic year salary per KU investigator.
+1. Summer Salary and Wages and/or Course Buy-Out Fees: Salary to KU faculty can only be paid during the summer.
+The amount of summer salary requested is not to exceed the equivalent of eight weeks of academic year salary per KU investigator.
 Hourly wages can be paid to KU student assistants throughout the calendar year.
 For each person receiving summer salary or wages provide: name, rank/title, amount of salary or wages, amount of fringe benefits, and a justification for the salary request.
 Calculate fringe benefits for faculty at 28% and for students at 7%.
-Calculate course buy-out at $5,000/course/person.
+Calculate course buy-out at $2,500/course/person.
 Explain how each of these proposed expenditures will advance the project.

-2. Consultant Fees: If proposing seed grant funds to pay consultants, be prepared to summarize what each consultant will do and how that work will advance the collaborative project.
+2. Consultant or Artist Fees: If proposing seed grant funds to pay consultants or artists, be prepared to summarize what each will do and how that work will advance the collaborative project.

 4. Supplies and Materials: Applicants will be required to itemize all supplies and materials for which funding is being requested.
 In the Justification, be prepared to explain why these supplies and materials are needed to advance the collaborative research project.